NVIDIA/open-gpu-kernel-modules/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 Please write a clear and concise description of what you expected to happen.

-**Please reproduce the problem, run nvidia-bug-report.sh, and attach the resulting nvidia-bug-report.log.gz.**
+**Please reproduce the problem, run `nvidia-bug-report.sh`, and attach the resulting nvidia-bug-report.log.gz.**